-Leaving the House After Potty Training: Practical Tips to Feel Confident
+Leaving the House After Potty Training (How to Avoid Accidents)

 One of the biggest worries parents have after potty training is leaving the house.
 At home, everything feels manageable - the toilet is nearby, routines are familiar, and accidents feel easier to handle.
 But the thought of outings, car journeys, shops, or playdates can suddenly feel overwhelming.